mgildea87/CVRCseq/README.md

 		2. Renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in Samples_info.tab.
 		3. The sample name, condition, and replicate columns are concatenated and form the new sample_id_Rx.fastq.gz files
-		4. This script is executed via snakemake_init.sh prior to launching the appropriate snakemake pipeline
+		4. This script is executed via snakemake_init.sh prior to launching the appropriate snakemake pipeline Skip this script with the -c option when launching pipeline with snakemake_init.sh

 ## workflow/scripts/snakemake_init.sh